FJortay/DISCO-Collective-Intelligence/README.md

 ## 7. Conclusion

-DISCO represents a societal project that articulates the foundational principles for building a universal direct democracy system—applicable to any organization regardless of size or sector.
-The ultimate aim is to harness true collective intelligence through an innovative, AI-enhanced infrastructure.
+DISCO is a societal R&D project that lays the foundation for an IT system of collective intelligence, fostering a synergy between human and artificial intelligence.
+DISCO could trigger an evolutionary leap for human society toward the political ideal of direct democracy.
+Although the challenges to overcome are numerous and significant, the potential for progress toward a more efficient and humane society is remarkable.